Allbirds unveils plant-based alternative to leather

 Allbirds’ latest innovation follows the brand’s $2m investment in Natural Fiber Welding Inc, a US-based company that works to transform the soft goods materials industry, from one that relies on heavily petroleum- based products into one that incorporates circular, plant-based materials.
 Currently, the upper of Allbirds’ minimalist trainers are created using Merino wool, eucalyptus, and castor bean.
 Its latest investment into plant-leather research has ensured it can develop a further outer fabrication, that is sleek, luxurious and lusted after.

 The 2016-founded brand is committed to providing consumers with information regarding the carbon footprint of its pieces.
 ‘I think designing with a carbon number is going to become a really interesting way to talk about the topic of sustainability in the future,’ Allbirds’ founder and CEO Tim Brown told Wallpaper* last autumn, after it released its first apparel collection, which was labelled according to its carbon number.
 ‘Using carbon footprint as a design constraint can really be incorporated in creative problem solving and make products different.’
 The brand’s Plant Leather is made from vegetable oil, natural rubber and other bio-ingredients, with 40 times less carbon impact than traditional leather and 17 times less carbon impact than synthetic leather, which is made from plastic.

-Allbirds plans to incorporate Plant Leather into a major commercial footwear launch in December 2021.
+Allbirds plans to incorporate Plant Leather into a major commercial footwear launch in December 2021 and you can read more about the brand’s initiatives and innovations in our comprehensive sustainable fashion guide.
 Our feet are tapping with eco-anticipation. §